pranaykargam/Dev-Tinder-web-Frontend/README.md

 - Write code for sending email address
 - make the Email dynamic by passing more params to the run fuction.

+- make the Email dynamic by passing more params to the run fuction.